jtpilling02/SENG438_Assignment5_Group10/seng438-a5-group10.md

 *Figure 7: Reliability Demonstation Chart with Default MTTF*
 ![Alt text](/media/rdcorig.jpg?raw=true "RDC Default MTTF")

+This RDC has a MTTF of the default value provided by the program.
+With this value the test data passes the reliability tests and do not need to be tested further.

 *Figure 8: Reliability Demonstation Chart with Minimum MTTF*
 ![Alt text](/media/rdcmin.jpg?raw=true "RDC Min MTTF")

+This RDC has a MTTF of the minimum value that is accepted.
+This was found by looking at the line of acceptance, then dividing the failure number by the corresponding normalized measure.
+In our case this was *1/2.8*, leading to .36 failures per second.

 *Figure 9: Reliability Demonstation Chart with Half the Minimum MTTF*
 ![Alt text](/media/rdchalf.jpg?raw=true "RDC Half MTTF")

+This RDC has a MTTF of half the minimum value found.
+This causes the data to need to continue testing, as the failure data is betwee the *accept* and *reject* lines.
+We found the failures per second to use by halving the minimum MTTF, leading to a calculation of *1/(2.8/2)*.

 *Figure 10: Reliability Demonstation Chart with Double the Minimum MTTF*
 ![Alt text](/media/rdcdouble.jpg?raw=true "RDC Double MTTF")

+This RDC has a MTTF of double the minimum value found.
+This causes the data to still be accepted, as the failure data is past the *accept* line.
+We found the failures per second to use by doubling the minimum MTTF, leading to a calculation of *1/(2⋅2.8)*.

 # Comparison of Results<a name="par3"></a>